North Carolina Highway 150: History

 NC 150 was designated around 1929 as a spur route from the first NC 15, which is now mostly part of US 29.
 Its first routing ran west from Salisbury to Mooresville.
 By 1931, the route was extended through Lincolnton to US 74 in Shelby.
 The highway previously linking Lincolnton and Shelby was designated as NC 206.

 NC 150's massive extension east occurred in late 1939 or 1940, giving the route its current eastern terminus at US 158 and western terminus at the South Carolina state line.
 It was partially cosigned in parts with US 29/70/52, US 74, NC 18, and old alignment of NC 184.

 NC 150 underwent numerous realignments in the 1940s and 1950s in Winston-Salem with the construction of the new "parkways" (Silas Creek Parkway, Peters Creek Parkway, Corporation Parkway).
 Its alignment change in Kernersville, along with its extension along Peters Creek Parkway, occurred in 1994.

-NC 150 was rerouted onto a bypass in Kernersville again in 2020.
+Peters Creek Parkway, at the time, a rural expressway, was constructed with NC 150 being routed on it in 1956, leaving behind the Old Salisbury Road.
 The segment of NC 150 through Mooresville was replaced with a northern bypass route in the late 1950s.
-In the 2000s (decade), NC 150 through Mooresville was widened to a four-lane boulevard, as was southern Peters Creek Parkway in southern Winston-Salem.
+In the 2000s, NC 150 through Mooresville was widened to a four-lane boulevard, as was southern Peters Creek Parkway in southern Winston-Salem.
+In 2020, NC 150 was removed from NC 66 going through Downtown Kernersville after it traverses east with US 421, and instead exited off US 421 onto Macy Grove Road, a four-laned expressway that efficiently bypasses Downtown.

 NC 150, once signed as North and South, was converted in 1982 to its current East and West signage and description.